 Import photos from a camera, mobile phone, or through USB.
-This option opens the Adobe Premiere Elements - Photo Downloader window.
+This option opens the Adobe Photo Downloader window.
 It also imports media from devices that store video files in Flash memory, or on a disk.

 To save files to the default Adobe folder, leave the location as it appears in the dialog box.

-To create one or more subfolders for grouping files by criteria, click the triangle next to the Create Subfolder field.
-Choose one of the options from the drop-down menu for naming the subfolder.
+To create one or more subfolders for grouping files by criteria, click the drop-down next to the Create Subfolder field.
+Choose one of the options from the drop-down list for naming the subfolder.

-If you don’t intend to use all the files you add, you can delete them from the Project Assets panel.
-Deleting files from the panel doesn’t delete them from your hard drive.
+If you don’t want to use all the files you added, you can delete them from the Project Assets panel.
+Deleting a file from the panel doesn’t delete it from its original location.

 On Mac OS, Video Importer does not list external DVD drives.
 Use internal Superdrive in this case.

-You can add clips directly to the Quick view/Expert view timeline without first creating a project.
-When you add a clip to either timeline, Adobe Premiere Elements automatically changes your project settings to match the clip properties.
+You can add clips directly to the Quick view or Expert view timeline without creating a project.
+When you add a clip to the timeline, Adobe Premiere Elements automatically changes your project settings to match the clip properties.

 However, if you add a clip to an existing project whose preset does not match the clip’s preset, a message appears.
-Click Yes to let Adobe Premiere Elements change the project’s settings to use the closest available preset.
+You can let Adobe Premiere Elements change the project’s settings to use the closest available preset.